tkonopka/crossmap/docs/install.rst

     cd crossmap
     python crossmap.py --help

-In practice, however, a first attempt to execute the above command may generate errors signaling missing dependencies.
+In practice, a first attempt to execute the above command may generate errors signaling missing dependencies.
 Furthermore, practical calculations require set up of a database and the graphical interface requires further libraries.